How to Insulate a Garden Room, Summerhouse or Shed

 Step 8.
 Insulate the floor with a suitable underlay

 Assuming you have already built your garden building, the best way to insulate the floor is to install a thick thermal underlay and laminate flooring.
-A sub-layer floor can be installed with PIR boards but this will raise the floor significantly which might not be ideal for your build.
-If you haven’t built your garden building yet then you have a great opportunity to build a properly insulated sub-base which I will describe in more detail below.
+A sub-layer floor can be installed with PIR boards, but this will raise the floor significantly, which might not be ideal for your build.
+If you haven’t built your garden building yet, then you have a great opportunity to build a properly insulated sub-base, which I will describe in more detail below.
+You can also lay down a soundproof underlay for laminate flooring, which will reduce noise transmission and provide additional thermal insulation.

 This completes the basic process for insulating your garden room, shed or summerhouse, so let me go into some more detail about each section.